we bring together unique creative, technical, and visionary talents

-James Kember - Engineer
+James Kember -

 From the sunny seaside town of Dover, James started programming games at 15 and became absolutely hooked with it.
 After completing an Artificial Intelligence course at Essex, James has since worked in the Automotive, Tourism and Gambling Industries, while creating games and websites in his spare time.

 James loves a good drink and can often be found in one of the many great pubs and bars across London.
 He has also spent a few years juggling and has a keen interest in rugby and Brazilian Jiu Jitsu.

 After Max told James about the technology stack, the team and the kind of challenging problems that MetaBroadcast can offer, James jumped on the band wagon to get his teeth stuck in!

 Tim Spurling -

 The product of an isolated rural youth, a mindshredding Imperial College education and an unknown number of years in various dark, computer-filled rooms, Tim joined MetaBroadcast in late 2013 after a long search for an environment more conducive to ‘sanity’.

 His attempts at productivity are interleaved with frustratingly incomplete dreams about glorious combinations of desktop computing, concurrency-based languages and distributed systems that probably won’t ever happen.